rafaelsetragni/awesome_notifications/README.md

 - initialDate: (YYYY-MM-DD hh:mm:ss) The initial date that schedule should be called by first time
 - crontabSchedule: Crontab expression as repetition rule (with seconds precision), as described in [this article](https://www.baeldung.com/cron-expressions)
-- allowWhileIdle: Determines if notification will send even when the device is in critical situation, such as low battery.
+- allowWhileIdle: Determines if notification will send, even when the device is in critical situation, such as low battery.

 <br>